Lu Zhi (Jin dynasty): Anecdotes

 Once, in public, Lu Zhi asked the Lu brothers (Lu Ji and Lu Yun), "How are Lu Xun and Lu Kang related to you?"
 Lu Ji replied, "Just like how Lu Yu and Lu Ting are related to you."
 Lu Yun went pale upon hearing his elder brother's reply.
 Once they left Lu Zhi's presence, Lu Yun said to Lu Ji, "Was that really necessary?
 Maybe he has not heard about them (their grandfather and father)?"
 Lu Ji replied sternly, "Our grandfather's and father's fame has spread far and wide; how could he have not heard of them?"
+(Note: Lu Ji's biography in Book of Jin also recorded this incident, but with slightly different details from the account in Shishuo Xinyu.
+Lu Ji was angered by the fact that Lu Zhi addressed his elders directly using their given names ("ming"), which was a sign of disrespect.)

 Later, when they were both working under Sima Ying, Lu Zhi, fearing that Lu Ji would gain favour with Sima Ying, advised his master, "Lu Ji compares himself to Guan Zhong and Yue Yi; he is implying that you are an incompetent master.
 Since ancient times, when appointing generals to lead expeditions, there has never been a subordinate who has been insolent to his master and still able to help matters."